The Moses language

 is passed an int printer.
 Unfortunately, until you implement typechecking, your

 programs.
-Instead, the typechecker gives almost everything the type ANY
+Instead, the typechecker gives almost everything the type ANY, which is

 lists, are not simple values and so you won’t be able to see their output